Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Adapting Start Offset to Optimize Data Freshness in Task Chains

-When a consumer task $\tau_{cons}$ requires synchronized data from multiple predecessor branches (e.g., sensor fusion), the schedule must ensure that \textit{all} input data remains valid at the specific instant of consumption $f_{cons,k}$ (a new sample of $cons$ is produced).
+Since we are not dealing with a linear task-chain anymore, we will adopt the notation $\tau_{cons}$ to represent the consumer task, and $\tau_{prod_k}$ to represent the $k$-th task $\tau_{cons}$ depends on.
+When a consumer task $\tau_{cons}$ requires synchronized data from multiple predecessor branches (e.g., multiple inputs), the schedule must ensure that \textit{all} input data remains fresh up to the conclusion of the $k$-th job of the consumer, i.e., $f_{cons,k}$.

-This problem is universally solved by identifying the system's temporal \textbf{Anchor} and aligning all other branches relative to it.
+This problem is universally solved by identifying the system's temporal \textbf{Anchor} (latest arriving input) and aligning all other branches relative to it.
 This approach applies equally to single-core (ordering) and multi-core (offset) scenarios.

-The instant of consumption $f_{cons,k}$ is determined by the "Bottleneck Branch"—the predecessor path with the longest physical latency (execution + transmission).
-The consumer cannot start until this slowest path completes, therefore, we can adjust the start of other branches based on this anchor time.

-Let $\mathcal{P}$ be the set of all predecessor tasks feeding $\tau_{cons}$.
-The anchor time relative to the period start is: